 Bachelor's Degree Programs

 A bachelor's degree program in occupational therapy focuses on introducing students to the general concepts of the field.
-Their curriculum usually consists of a combination of coursework and supervised clinical sessions.
-Classes in these programs may cover topics like kinesiology, physical rehabilitation, neurology and communication skills.
+The curriculum usually consists of a combination of coursework and supervised clinical sessions.
+Classes in these programs may cover topics like:

 Master's Degree Programs